-Note that the objective of this isn’t to necessarily select for people that merely believe the same specific things as you, but the objective is to select, on a meta level, for people who find strong beliefs interesting, even if your specific beliefs are different than their own.
+Note that the objective of this isn’t to necessarily select for people that merely believe the same specific beliefs you do, but the objective is to select, on a meta level, for people who find strong beliefs interesting, even if your specific beliefs are different than their own.

 For example, I’m active in the Effective Altruism community, where the majority do not eat meat to try to limit harm to animals.
 Now, I don’t eat plants for health reasons (carnivore diet).
-The most interesting people tend to find my beliefs interesting for this reason.
+The most interesting and curious people tend to find my beliefs interesting because they’re unusual.
 I’m not looking for other carnivores—I’m looking for open-minded individuals.

 And if someone sees my strange beliefs and wants to rationally debate them, then that’s all the better signal that they’re an interesting person.

-When meeting someone else in the Effective Altruism community I don’t shove this in their face, and it’s not the first thing I say, but I feel free to bring it up.
+When meeting someone else in the Effective Altruism community I don’t shove this in their face, and it’s not what I say first, but I feel free to bring it up.